MohamedMohsen01/MohamedMohsen01/README.md

 ## About Me

-I'm a Automation and Controls Engineer currently pursuing an **M.S. in Electrical Engineering at The University of Texas at Arlington**, where I'm focusing on **control systems, industrial automation, embedded systems, and robotics**.
+M.S.
+Electrical Engineering candidate at The University of Texas at Arlington, focused on control systems, industrial automation, embedded systems, and robotics.
+Skilled in PLC programming, HMI/SCADA, robotics integration, motion control, and industrial networks, with a strong interest in automated manufacturing systems and robotics applications.

-I'm especially interested in systems where software interacts with real hardware.
-I enjoy working with PLCs, industrial networks, robotics, motion systems, and embedded controllers, and I like understanding how all of those pieces work together in an automated system.

-I'm continuing to build my experience in **automation, controls, robotics integration, and advanced manufacturing systems**.

 ---

 ## Automation & Controls